MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 Cloud App Security provides predefined governance options for policies, such as suspend a user or make a file private.
 Using the native integration with Microsoft Power Automate, you can use a large ecosystem of software as a service (SaaS) connectors to build workflows to automate processes including remediation.

-For example, when detecting a possible malware threat, you can use workflows to start Microsoft Defender Advanced Threat Protection (ATP) remediation actions such as running an antivirus scan or isolating an endpoint.
+For example, when detecting a possible malware threat, you can use workflows to start Microsoft Defender for Endpoint remediation actions such as running an antivirus scan or isolating an endpoint.

 In this tutorial, you'll learn how to configure a policy governance action to use a workflow to run an antivirus scan on an endpoint where a user shows signs of suspicious behavior.